Guardians vs. Rangers Player Props Betting Odds

-Player prop bet options for Marcus Semien, Jose Ramirez and others are available when the Texas Rangers host the Cleveland Guardians at Globe Life Field on Saturday at 4:05 PM ET.
+Marcus Semien and Jose Ramirez are among the players with prop bets for the taking when the Texas Rangers and the Cleveland Guardians meet at Globe Life Field on Sunday (first pitch at 2:35 PM ET).

 Bet on this matchup or its props with BetMGM!